Swimming Pool (2003 film): Box office

-Critical reception
+Critical response

-The film was well received and earned "freshness" rating on Rotten Tomatoes, with most critics' praise centering on the two leads.
-The site's critical consensus reads, "A sensual thriller with two engaging performers demanding our undivided attention."
-On Metacritic, the film holds a score of 70 out of 100 based on 37 critics, indicating "generally favourable reviews".
+Swimming Pool received largely favorable reviews from film critics.

 Roger Ebert gave the film a positive review, writing, "François Ozon, the director and co-writer (with Emmanuèle Bernheim), understands as Hitchcock did the small steps by which a wrong decision grows in its wrongness into a terrifying paranoid nightmare".
+A. O. Scott of The New York Times also wrote favorably of the film, noting that "Ozon is as perverse as he is resourceful, so he slyly turns his delicate study in generational and cross-cultural sexual rivalry into a suspense thriller.
+There is a mystery lurking in Julie's past, a dead body in the pool house, a wizened dwarf all dressed in black: omens, premonitions, suspicions that things are not what they seem."

-Neil Smith of the BBC also praised the film, calling it a "compelling psychological melodrama" and "Hitchcockian thriller."
+Neil Smith of the BBC also praised the film, calling it a "compelling psychological melodrama" and "Hitchcockian thriller".
 Sarmad Iqbal of the International Policy Digest wrote that the film's "intriguing yet mystifying mix of erotica and thriller set in a part of France that is a far cry from bustling Paris makes you fall in love with it.
 It is not just the plot, the setting and the way actors have immaculately performed their roles will make you shower praise on this film but also the soundtrack by Philippe Rombi".

 Moira Macdonald of The Seattle Times called film's director a "master of mood", while Variety's David Rooney called the film a "sophisticated [and] unpredictable mystery".
+The Oregonian critic Marc Mohan praised the film, writing: "In its own slightly disturbing way, this psychological thriller serves as an absorbing diversion without sapping brain cells—almost the perfect summer movie for smart people."

+Anthony Quinn of The Independent was less impressed by the film, awarding it a two out of five star-rating, noting that the tension between the two leads is "nicely poised" but criticizing the film for its lack of shock value and suspense.
+Peter Bradshaw of The Guardian made similar observations, summarizing: "It's well performed and everything looks terrifically stylish and elegant, but the movie is let down by an absurd ending, allegedly about creativity, imagination and the writing process.
+It simply leaves the audience with the uncomfortable feeling that their attention has been trifled with for an hour and a half."